-+ May be used alone or in combination with other antihypertensive agents, especially thiazide-type diuretics.
+† May be used alone or in combination with other antihypertensive agents, especially thiazide-type diuretics,

-± Indicated for the long term management of patients with angina pectoris due to coronary atherosclerosis.
+‡ Indicated for the long term management of patients with angina pectoris due to coronary atherosclerosis.

-§ Indicated for the management of hemodynamically stable patients with definite or suspected acute MI to reduce cardiovascular mortality.
+§ Indicated for the management of hemodynamically stable patients with definite or suspected acute MI to reduce CV mortality.
 May be used alone or in combination with other antihypertensive agents.

-"Indicated for the management of essential hypertension.
+Indicated for the management of essential HTN.

-Indicated for the treatment of mild to severe chronic heart failure of ischemic or cardiomyopathic origin, usually in addition to diuretics, angiotensin converting enzyme inhibitors and digitalis to increase survival, and also to reduce the risk of hospitalization.
+Indicated for the treatment of mild to severe chronic HF of ischemic or cardiomyopathic origin, usually in addition to diuretics, angiotensin converting enzyme inhibitors and digitalis to increase survival, and also to reduce the risk of hospitalization.

-Indicated to reduce cardiovascular mortality in clinically stable patients who survived the acute phase of an MI and have a left ventricular ejection fraction $\leq 40\%$ (with or without symptomatic heart failure).
+\\ Indicated to reduce CV mortality in clinically stable patients who survived the acute phase of an MI and have a left ventricular ejection fraction ≤ 40% (with or without symptomatic HF).